The purpose of this policy is to outline department policy and guidance on selecting suitable teaching and learning resources for students.

-- Schools must ensure that teaching and learning resources provide challenging and engaging learning programs for students but do not offend students or the wider school community due to their obscene, offensive or controversial nature.
+- Schools must ensure that teaching and learning resources provide students with challenging and engaging programs that do not offend students or the wider school community due to their obscene, offensive or controversial nature.

 - These guidelines also outline how schools should respond to objections raised about the use of specific teaching and learning resources.